spurin/diveintoansible-lab/README.md

 ### Installation of Docker and Docker-Compose

 The lab environment, makes use of Docker with Docker Compose.
-If you're on **Windows or Mac**, you can install the convenient
-Docker Desktop to make both Docker and Docker-Compose available
+If you're on Windows or Mac, you can install the convenient Docker Desktop to make both Docker and Docker-Compose available

-**Linux**, will require the installation of Docker and Docker Compose.
-Be aware, when installing docker-compose via apt or yum/dnf, you may install an older version that is incompatible with the lab.
-It is recommended that you install a version >= 1.29.1.
-A standalone binary can be downloaded from the Github [releases](https://github.com/docker/compose/releases) page
+Linux, will require the installation of Docker and Docker Compose

 ### Download and Preparation